-Considerable efforts have been devoted to predicting or drawing bound on the maximum earthquake magnitude, $M{\text{max}}$ , by scaling it with (1) the cumulative injected fluid volume (McGarr, 2014; Galis et al., 2017), (2) the initial stress state (Li et al., 2021), (3) the number of induced earthquakes (van der Elst et al., 2016), (4) dimensions of the stimulated volume (Shapiro et al., 2011), or (5) the elapsed time from the onset of injection to the earthquake occurrence (Shapiro et al., 2021).
-However, caution should be taken when employing scaling relations of induced seismicity as their seismic forecasting capability is limited.
-For example, the 2017 $M{\text{max}}$ 5.5 Pohang earthquake in Korea, triggered by stimulation of an EGS, is a well-known outlier in the magnitude scaling relations, where the injected fluid volume was 500 times smaller than the amount expected to induce the earthquake (Lee et al., 2019).
-Data emerging with the growing incidences of induced earthquakes present an unprecedented opportunity to verify the reliability of the existing seismicity models and develop alternatives better indicative of the underlying physics.
+Considerable efforts have been devoted to predicting or drawing bounds on the maximum earthquake magnitude, M{max} , by scaling it with (1) the cumulative injected fluid volume (McGarr, 2014; Galis et al., 2017), (2) the initial stress state (Li et al., 2021), (3) the number of induced earthquakes (van der Elst et al., 2016), (4) the dimensions of the stimulated volume (Shapiro et al., 2011) or (5) the elapsed time from the onset of injection to the earthquake occurrence (Shapiro et al., 2021).
+However, caution should be taken when employing scaling relations of induced seismicity as their seismic-forecasting capability is limited.
+For example, the 2017 M{max} 5.5 Pohang earthquake in Korea, triggered by stimulation of an EGS, is a well-known outlier in the magnitude-scaling relations, where the injected fluid volume was 500 times smaller than the amount expected to induce the earthquake (Lee et al., 2019).
+Data emerging with the growing incidences of induced earthquakes present an unprecedented opportunity to verify the reliability of the existing seismicity models and to develop alternatives that are more indicative of the underlying physics.